 Our activities cover a broad range of biological topics.
 They are listed in one possible effective sequence for learning biology.
 The introductory activities help students to learn about the characteristics of life, metabolism, organic compounds, diffusion and osmosis , and experimental method.
 The mitosis, meiosis and fertilization activity is closely linked to the basic genetics activity , since understanding of the behavior of chromosomes during meiosis and fertilization provides the basis for understanding genetics.
 Three additional genetics activities provide options for more in-depth learning concerning genetics.
 The two molecular biology activities can be used in sequence to teach students about the structure and function of DNA and RNA, including how the genes in DNA provide the instructions for making proteins.
 The topics for the next group of activities include evolution by natural selection , exponential growth of populations , and introductions to plant and invertebrate diversity .
 The last group of activities is concerned with several aspects of human physiology , and the heart rate activity provides another opportunity to reinforce student understanding of scientific method.

 We often revise our activities to improve student learning, based on our teaching experience and suggestions from the middle school and high school teachers we work with and other users of this website.
-If an activity is new or has been significantly improved within the last 12 months, the name of the activity is followed by the date of the current version.
+If an activity is new or has been significantly improved within the last few years, the name of the activity is followed by the date of the current version.

 We invite you to use the Comments link below for general comments or the comments links for each activity to add your suggestions, questions or comments.
 If you prefer, you can send a private message to firstname.lastname@example.org .